 Who needs Life Insurance?

 Nobody wants to think about a time when they will no longer be around but avoiding the topic and putting it off could leave your loved ones vulnerable.
-A little planning now could make a significant difference to the wellbeing of your family when you’re gone.
-Unless you have significant savings or assets available to your family immediately after your death, you may want to consider taking out a life insurance policy so that there’s some financial support in place for them.
+A little planning now could make a significant difference to your family when you’re gone.
+Unless you have substantial savings or assets available to your family immediately after your death, you may want to consider taking out a life insurance policy so that there’s some financial support in place for them.

 There are some common financial milestones that we experience when we reach later life, but we all have different priorities.
-That’s why we offer flexible cover with optional extras like our Funeral Benefit Option, Increasing Benefit Option and FREE Will Kit.
+That’s why each policy offers you a range of unique optional extras, like our Funeral Benefit Option, Increasing Benefit Option and FREE Will Kit.

 Our range of Life Cover at a glance